yarnmengnus/tp/docs/DeveloperGuide.md

 - `MarkCommand` class: Represents the command itself.
 - `MarkCommandParser` class: Responsible for parsing user input and creating `MarkCommand` instances.
 - `Status` class: Represents the status of a task (either "done" or "undone").
-- `Task` class: Represents a task, and it contains the status that the `MarkCommand` manipulates.
+- `Task` class: Represents a task, and it contains the status that the `MarkCommand` changes.

 ### Class Details <a name="class-details"></a>
 ### `MarkCommand` <a name="markcommand"></a>